Creating

 I like talking through plot points myself.
 The bare bones, the critical turning points and elements of a chapter that give the story its backbone.
 This allows me to build a solid story foundation and still maintain spontaneity in the actual writing.

-I've found talking through a scene an invaluable tool during the outlining stage, because I can figure things out before I write a single word.
+I've found talking through a scene an invaluable tool during the outlining stage, because I can figure key points out before I write a single word.
 I can also get those first ideas out there to make way for the more original ones.
 Plus, there's just something about putting words on paper than makes them feel permanent and harder to change.
 Verbal ideas are so much easier to cast aside if they're not working.

 (More on plotting a novel conceptually here)